ror-community/ror-site/content/test/_index.md

 ## Callout boxes

 {{< callout icon="fa-info">}} Use the `callout` shortcode for a callout box.
-You can make the box any one of the brand colors except raspbaerry by specifying the color in the shortcode: green, dark grey, orange, light grey, purple, or black.
+You can make the box any one of the brand colors except raspberry by specifying the color in the shortcode: green, dark grey, orange, light grey, purple, or black.
 If you do not specify a color, the callout will be the default light grey.

 By default, callout boxes have the info icon shown here.
 You can also set any icon from the [Font Awesome library](https://fontawesome.com) by specifying its name.
 If you do not want an icon, specify "no-icon" and your callout box will have full-width text.
 You can style text within a callout box using normal Markdown.{{< /callout >}}